yannou788/jks/README.md

 ## Examples

-* Open an merge request
+* Open a merge request
     ```bash
     jks open_mr -c id_of_your_ticket
     ```